joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 candidates, so the setting
 `JENT_MEMORY_DEPTH_BITS` = 7 reduces the output rate by a factor of approximately 192.
-As expected, this results in a rate of approximately 0.45 outputs per second (1 output ever 2.2 seconds).
+As expected, this results in a rate of approximately 0.45 outputs per second (1 output every 2.2 seconds).

 With this degree of slowdown, is use of this option "worth it"?
 First, it is important to point out that even though `JENT_MEMORY_DEPTH_BITS`